rcgoliveira/sdm/README.md

 #R scripts for Niche Modeling

-In this repositiry we make available the niche modeling scripts used for the articles which I am the author.
+In this repositiry we make available the niche modeling scripts, raw data and statistical data used for the articles which I am the author.